entrecode/ec.datamanager.js/readme.md

 The task will run a mocked server at port 54815.
 Make sure it is available.

-Installing phantomjs 2.0 with brew
+Installing phantomjs 2.0 with homebrew

 ```sh
 brew install phantomjs